 There are also an abundance of holiday camps for kids scattered across the UK.
 These have the option of camping, caravanning, or even renting out a small holiday home.

 You may also want to consider family campsites with entertainment.
-If you want someone else to keep the kids entertained while you relax, then this can help narrow down your choices.
+If you want someone else to keep the kids entertained while relaxing, this can help narrow down your choices.

-It’s not surprising that some of the best campsites for families UK can be found in Cornwall in the South West of England.
-Here you can find everything you are after, from Yurts to camping.
+Unsurprisingly, some of the best campsites for families UK can be found in Cornwall in the South West of England.
+You can find everything you are after, from Yurts to motorhome camping here.

 Tregedna Farm is one of the best family campsites in Cornwall.
 It is suitable for tents, caravans, and campervans.
 You can even bring along the family dog.

-There is a beach nearby that is perfect for kids to get their feet wet.
+A beach nearby is perfect for kids to get their feet wet.
 For the more adventurous, there are also watersports available.
-Make sure to pack your wetsuit if you are ready to try kayaking or snorkeling.
+Make sure to pack your wetsuit if you are ready to try kayaking or snorkelling.

 Like all of the best campsites in Cornwall for families, there are plenty of restaurants nearby.
-However, at Tregenda Farm they have their own farm shop on site that offers plenty of seasonal food.
+However, at Tregenda Lodge and Campsite, they have their own farm shop on site that offers plenty of seasonal food.